 Open Field Birds, Pacific Northwest

-Rock pigeons are common throughout the Pacific Northwest.
+Rock pigeons are common throughout the Pacific Northwest, Vancouver Island, and all the pacific northwest.
 These birds thrive in human habitats and are most populous in large cities but can also be found in suburban and rural locations.
 Pigeons do not migrate.

 Pigeons are very agile fliers that can reach speeds over 100 km per hour with their tapered wings.